-In 2018, you are employed simultaneously by Parish A and by Agency C. You are expected to work 500 hours for Parish A and 500 hours for Agency C. You did not work 720 hours for any single parish or agency in 2017.
-If you were not a plan participant in 2017, you will not meet the eligibility requirements for 2018 based on these hours of service because you are not expected to complete 1,000 hours of service with a single parish, agency or related adopting agency.
-If you were already a plan participant prior to entering into the simultaneous employment situation, you could continue to make salary deferral contributions for 2018, but would not be eligible for an employer contribution or a matching contribution from either Parish A or Agency C, because you were not expected to and did not work 1,000 hours of service for either employer.
+You are employed simultaneously by Parish A and by Agency C. You are expected to work 600 hours for Parish A and 500 hours for Agency C. You did not work 1,000 hours for any single parish or agency during the prior Plan Year.
+If you were not already a plan participant, you will not meet the eligibility requirements for the Plan Year based on these hours of service because you are not expected to complete 1,000 hours of service with a single parish, agency or related adopting agency.
+If you were already a plan participant prior to entering into the simultaneous employment situation, you could continue to make salary deferral contributions, but would not be eligible for an employer contribution or a matching contribution from either Parish A or Agency C, because you were not expected to and did not work 1,000 hours of service for either employer.